 What are some of the limitations of solid state frequency converters?

 Solid state frequency converters are not very good at starting motor loads because of the typical motor starting surge current required to start motors.
 Motor loads require a significant (6 to 10 times full load amps) kick simply to start to run.
 This motor starting surge, also called “locked rotor” current, is momentary, only last a few milliseconds at peak, and decaying to normal running current in roughly a second.
-Unfortunately, a solid state converter doesn’t “know” that this large surge will only last milliseconds, so it shuts down to self-protect.
+Unfortunately, a static frequency converter doesn’t “know” that this large surge will only last milliseconds, so it shuts down to self-protect.
 To run motor loads, the converter’s overload ability must be matched to the motor starting requirement, causing a significant oversizing of the converter.

 Solid state converters are also sensitive to temperature and humid environments.
 In essence, they require air conditioning, and are not tolerant of severe environments, such as salt fog.
 They have a typical lifetime of 10 years of continuous service.